martinfleis/phd-thesis/source/19_appendix_6.md

 ## A6.2 NRMSD  {.unnumbered}

-Additional figures capturing the details of NRMSD on subsets of data.
+Additional figures to figure 6.24 capturing the details of NRMSD on subsets of data (see section 6.4.1.2.2).

 ![NRMSD of cadastral values and each of the selected buffers of tessellation based on the single-building plots.](source/figures/ch6/nrmsd_single.pdf "NRMSD of cadastral and MT values"){#fig:nrmsd_s width=80%}